Best mattresses for college students in 2025: 5 beds that make the grade

 Lacks support for heavier bodies

-Allswell labels its mattress as a medium (6 out of 10 on the firmness scale), but customers think it skews closer to medium-firm (around a 7 out of 10).
-Given its three-layer build and insights from user reviews, we recommend the Allswell mattress for petite and average-sized back and front sleepers who'd rather float on top of their mattress than sink into it.
+Allswell labels its mattress as a medium (6 out of 10 on the firmness scale), but customers think it skews closer to medium-firm – and some of our testers find it outright firm.
+In any case, we recommend this one for back and front sleepers who'd rather float on top of their mattress than sink into it.
+There won't be enough pressure relief for light to average side sleepers, nor will it be supportive enough for sleepers over 200lbs.

 Whether you're in your final year of college or just starting your academic journey, the Allswell stands ready to serve as your sleep sanctuary while leaving you enough cash in your pocket for other campus essentials.